ARTFL-Project/PhiloLogic4/docs/installing.md

 Installation
 ============

-Installing PhiloLogic consists of four steps:
+Installing PhiloLogic consists of two steps:

-1) Install the C and Python libraries system-wide
+1. Install the C and Python libraries system-wide
-2) Set up a directory in your web server to serve databases from
+2. Set up a directory in your web server to serve databases from
-3) Configure a loader script
-4) Load your texts into a new database instance

 Downloading
 -----------